 Amin Jadavji 48:45

-Yes, I’m gonna advocate maybe for the industry saying, I think the industry absolutely can help fill that void.
+Yes, I'm gonna advocate maybe for the industry saying, I think the industry absolutely can help fill that void.
 Right.
-You know, there are people in the US who sell container farms, and they’re sort of like, they’re pitching it as though, you know, be your own boss, like you live, you know, but they’re the sort of target demographic as someone who lives in, let’s say, rural America, who has a bunch of land, you buy this container, you stick it in on your property connected garden hose and an electrical power outlet, and you start growing your own food.
-And, you know, every Saturday, Sunday, go down to the local neighborhood farmers market and sell your stuff.
-That’s the that’s the sort of, you know, that’s one level of it.
+You know, there are people in the US who sell container farms, and they're sort of like, they're pitching it as though, you know, be your own boss, like you live, you know, but the sort of target demographic is someone who lives in, let's say, rural America, who has a bunch of land, you buy this container, you stick it in on your property, you connect a garden hose and an electrical power outlet, and you start growing your own food.
+And, you know, every Saturday Sunday, go down to the local neighborhood farmers market and sell your stuff.
+That's that's the sort of, you know, that's one level of it.
+And

 Qasim Virjee 49:25

-And even the more micro level of it, of course, is just for fun, but it’s, yeah, no, no, grow your own weed plant here in Canada.
-There’s all these startups.
-I think one of them used to be I remember a company here that had this like, you know, hydroponic weed system for condos, and it was like, you’re allowed one plant legally in each home.
+even the more micro level of it, of course, is just for fun, but it's, yeah, no, no, grow your own weed plant here in Canada.
+There's all these startups.
+I think one of them used to be I remember a company here that had this like, you know, hydroponic weed system for condos, and it was like, you're allowed one plant legally in each home.
 So Grow Your Own.
 Yeah, absolutely.
-It’s like you could put some rosemary in there to buy, you know, yeah.
+It's like you could put some rosemary in there too.
+But yeah, it

 Amin Jadavji 49:47

 might not make as much money but yeah, yeah.
-No, no, there’s at every level.
-There’s a bunch of companies that are sort of counter top recruiting generator, sort of small refrigerator size.
-You can buy kits to put in your garage or your basement or your bedroom.
-You know, container farm is sort of the smallest level of commercial operation where it’s it’s becomes a business that you run whether, you know, it sort of grows on its own, it doesn’t really but then you spend the weekend selling, right.
-Our, our focus, like I said, I have an advocate for the industry, we can absolutely feel that that that niche that you talked about, but but elevate farms specifically is really going after mass market, like we see the Walmart stores, but we don’t see the Walmart distribution center that then supplies a bunch of stores in the area, right?
-Same thing with Amazon, they have no I mean, slight exception, but they don’t really have physical stores, you’re buying stuff online, then it gets to you.
-So there’s, there’s this whole back end distribution, logistics supply chain that none of us see.
-Where all of these fresh products are already in distribution somewhere, you know, whether it’s Walmart, or Loblaws, or Amazon or, you know, Gordon Food Service, they all have these products in their distribution network, through their their various, you know, internal warehouses, we are almost at a point where we can grow this in the space that someone is storing it well.
+No, no, there's at every level.
+There's a bunch of companies that are sort of countertop refresh generator, sort of small refrigerator size, you could buy kits to put in your garage or your basement or your bedroom.
+You know, container farm is sort of the smallest level of commercial operation where it's it's becomes a business that you run whether, you know, it sort of grows on its own, it doesn't really but then you spend the weekend selling, right.
+Our, our focus, like I said, I have an advocate for the industry, we can absolutely feel that that that niche that you talked about, but but elevate farms specifically is really going after mass market, like we see the Walmart stores, but we don't see the Walmart distribution center that then supplies a bunch of stores in the area, right?
+Same thing with Amazon.
+They have no I mean, slight exception, but they don't really have physical stores, you're buying stuff online, then it gets to you.
+So there's, there's this whole back end distribution, logistics supply chain that none of us see.
+Where all of these fresh products are already in distribution somewhere, you know, whether it's Walmart or Loblaws, or Amazon or, you know, Gordon Food Service, they all have these products in their distribution network, through their their various internal warehouses, we are almost at a point where we can grow this in the space that someone is storing it well.
 So all of these warehouses have, you know, walk in freezers for meats, and they have refrigerated storage for fresh produce.
 And then they have, you know, dry goods that are at a different temperature.
-And that’s in these, you know, perhaps 500,000 square foot distribution logistics centers, the portion of that warehouse, in the supply chain of a particular distributor that already has our product, we are at almost the point where with our footprint, we can grow it in that space.
-And that I think is very telling, because we’re not talking about creating new.
-No, this is like we’ve we’ve obviously got a lot of work to do to kind of get to that scale.
+And that's in these, you know, half 500,000 square foot distribution logistics centers, the portion of that warehouse, in the supply chain of a particular distributor that already has our product, we are at almost the point where with our footprint, we can grow it in that space.
+And that I think is very telling, because we're not talking about creating new No, this is like we've we've obviously got a lot of work to do to kind of get to that scale.
 Sure.
-But But really, the idea is that this could go inside the warehouse of a next day shipper and tie into their existing supply chain to give you fresh farm product, but really not to I mean, maybe we should be really disruptive and say, let’s figure out how to get this right to your door.
+But But really, the idea is that this could go inside the warehouse of a next day shipper and tie into the existing supply chain to give you fresh farm product.
+But really not to I mean, maybe we should be really disruptive and say, let's figure out how to get this right to your door.
 Right?
-I’m not saying that I’m saying, let’s figure out how to tie into existing distribution and give people local, high quality food production.
+I'm not saying that I'm saying, let's figure out how to tie into existing distribution and give people local, high quality food production.
+Yeah,

 Qasim Virjee 52:49

-Yeah, because the infrastructure for and this is, I mean, part of our whole angle on the lessons from last couple of years and disruptions in the supply chain are probably going to come because of you no global factors.
-So if there are systems that work if there’s companies that are able to feed 50 million people through their logistics that they manage every single day being disrupted for the sake of it, because your startup is kind of disadvantageous here at start well, we see this all the time, right, it’s one of my biggest cautions to people is to not over develop their solution to take on problems they don’t need to solve.
-But I think you’re on the money.
+because the infrastructure for and this is I mean, part of our whole angle on the lessons from last couple of years and disruptions in the supply chain are probably going to come because of you no global factor.
+So if there are systems that work if there's companies that are able to feed 50 million people through their logistics that they manage every single day, being disruptive for the sake of it because you're a startup is kind of disadvantageous to here at start well, we see this all the time, right, it's one of my biggest cautions to people is to not over develop their solution to take on problems they don't need to solve.
+But I think you're on the money.
 I think this is exciting.
-Because if you have a modular footprint already in that storage facility, and you’re adding value with plugging elevate farms to replace a fridge with fresh production.
+Because if you have a modular footprint already in that storage facility, and you're adding value with plugging elevate farms to replace a fridge with fresh production.
 Wow, that is a revolution in itself.
+Yeah,

 Amin Jadavji 53:41

-Yeah, you know, it’s, it’s, you could pick any intersection, downtown Toronto or you know, even Suburban.
-Look out the window at between 530 and seven o’clock and count how many different food delivery bikes and electric scooters and cars are going by?
-Yeah, criss crossing each other delivering, you know, a meal to you and a meal to your neighbor and a meal to someone else
+you know, it's, it's, you could pick any intersection, downtown Toronto or, you know, even Suburban.
+Look out the window at between 530 and seven o'clock and count how many different food delivery bikes and electric scooters and cars are going by criss crossing each other delivering, you know, a meal to you and a meal to your neighbor and a meal to someone else

 Qasim Virjee 54:06